SINC20 Keynote Speakers

 SINC Keynote Speakers are inspiring thinkers, influencers and industry leaders who have delivered insights and experiences that are vital to your growth and development as students and to professionals in the sports industry.
-Explore our keynote speakers from 2018 and stay tuned for exciting additions for 2019.

 Brett Goldslager has over a decade of digital media, advertising sales, and sales management experience.
 He has been at Twitter for five years and is currently a sales manager where he oversees the Catalyst East Coast sales team.
 His team of 14 client partners and client account managers is responsible for partnering with 300 brands across a dozen industries to achieve their marketing and business goals.
 He is a graduate of George Washington University where he earned a BBA in Finance and sports Management.

 Kimberly Davis joined the National Hockey League as Executive Vice President, Social Impact, Growth Initiatives & Legislative Affairs in December 2017.
 In this newly created role, she reports to Commissioner Gary Bettman in leading the League’s efforts to increase fandom and value creation through increased youth participation, social impact and outreach to new audiences.
 Ms. Davis’ experiences also include building the first Women of Color affinity group at Chase Manhattan Bank, developing a mentoring program for senior women that became an industry model, and later developing the initial corporate sponsorship model for Women Moving Millions.
 Davis earned a B.A. in Economics from Spelman College and has completed the Aspen Institute Executive Leadership Program and the Stamford Executive E-learning Program.